 You don't want to spend money traveling to the country and have people cancel meetings at the last minute because they forgot you were coming.
 Confirm a few weeks before and again a few days before your trip.

-10. Set up appointments, leave enough time between each one so you can visit different premises
+10. Set up appointments, leave enough time between each one so you can visit different premises.

 (Unless a trade show is happening locally because they will be unable to organize a visit of their office for you - this will be too much for them).